rossumai/university/docs/learn/integration-patterns/index.md

 <b>Cons:</b>

-- Requires readiness to handle incoming webhook data.
+- The system must be able to handle incoming requests.
 - Even after receiving the notification, an API query is still necessary to retrieve the full annotation (except for certain event types that include annotation data.
 Please see [documentation](https://elis.rossum.ai/api/docs/#webhook-events) and option #3).

 ![Webhook-Driven-Integration](img/Webhook-Driven-Integration.png)